yucigou/codegoodworks/enrolment.md

 </header>

 <p>JavaScript is an object-oriented scripting language which is used in web pages along with HTML and CSS.
-JavaScript is the only client-side scripting language that has been adopted universally by almost all web browsers, such as Google Chrome, Firefox, Internet Explorer, Opera, and so on.</p>
+JavaScript is the only client-side scripting language that has been recognized universally by almost all web browsers, such as Google Chrome, Firefox, Internet Explorer, Opera, and so on.</p>
 <p>According to <a href="https://insights.stackoverflow.com/survey/2017#technology-programming-languages" alt="Stack Overflow Developer Survey Results 2017">Stack Overflow's survey</a> and <a href="https://octoverse.github.com/" alt="The State of the Octoverse 2017 GitHub">GitHub's report</a>, JavaScript is the most popular programming language in 2017.</p>
 <p>This <em>onsite</em> course will get you started coding in JavaScript, from novice to prospective professional.</p>